delawaremathguy/ShoppingList17/README.md

 * The previous notion of sectioning out what is now the "All My Items" list into those recently purchased and then everything else has been re-envisioned.
 The new UI offers a segmented control above the list with options to display either by name or by (most recent) purchase date.
 The notion of a "history mark" preference has been removed, and the previous sectioning controls that were attached to the first section's header have been removed.
 * The "Shopping List" tab UI has also been changed to have a segmented control above the list with options to display either by name or by location, and the previous sectioning controls that were attached to the first section's header have been removed.

-### What Will Happen in the next few days?

-* Although the project seems to run fine on the code side, there's still more testing to do, comments throughout the app have not been fully updated, and I will need to add new screen shots because of some UI changes.
-I expect these will be done in about a week, but I felt it time to get the code out there as soon as it appeared to be stable.  (*I may be making some minor, but unannounced updates during this time, most of which will be on the documentation side, but I will announce any bug fixes that show up*.)

-### Pre-Release adjustments ...
+### Minor adjustments since the pre-release a week ago ...

 * (*02Nov*) NavigationStack and NavigationSplitView and .navigationDestination were initially mis-behaving on iPad, but I think these have been fixed (tested on iPhone and iPad devices OK).
 * (*06Nov*) Tapping the leading touch area of an item in the All simply toggles the "onList" status of the item.
 If toggling from "on" to "off" list, the item will now *not be marked as having been purchased*.
 * (*06Nov*) I have added code to unify any unknown locations that arise in the app due to iCloud latency and connection issues across devices.
 Early returns are promising, at least ... but not yet a done deal (!)
-* (*07Nov*) Still cleaning up yesterday'' subtlety of handling multiple locations introduced by cloud latency when installing on a second or third device on your Apple ID.
+* (*07Nov*) Still cleaning up yesterday's subtlety of handling multiple unknown locations introduced by cloud latency when installing on a second or third device on your Apple ID.
+* (*08Nov*) I think I'm done with the cloud latency/multiple device issue.
+We're now officially released.
+Please open an issue of put up a PR if you find anything amiss.

 ## General App Structure